15 Best Changelog Examples and What You Can Learn from Them

 What is a changelog used for?

-A changelog is a document that provides a chronological record of changes made to a software application or system (whether through single-topic entries or monthly round-ups.
-It serves several purposes, especially communication with users, essential documentation, and product transparency.
+A changelog is a document that provides a chronological record of changes made to a software application or system, whether through single-topic entries or monthly round-ups.
+It serves several purposes: communication with users, essential documentation, and product transparency.
+A well-maintained changelog reduces churn, drives feature adoption, and builds the kind of trust that keeps users around long-term.

 What do you write in a changelog?

-In your changelog, you should include the product version number (if this is something your company chooses to share publicly), the date of the changes, sections for new, updated, and fixed features, concise descriptions for all changes, and links to relevant and helpful resources.
+In your changelog, you should include the product version number (if your company chooses to share it publicly), the date of the changes, sections for new features, improvements, and fixes, concise descriptions for all changes, and links to relevant and helpful resources.
+Always highlight how product changes impact the user and what they can achieve with these updates, whether that's completing additional tasks or surfacing advanced analytics.

 How do you cater your changelog to users?

-Use plain language and make sure to group updates logically or write one changelog entry per update.
-Always highlight how product changes impact the user and what they can achieve with these updates, whether that's crossing additional tasks off their list or surfacing advanced analytics.
-If you're writing for a technical audience, you might choose to include additional engineering or security details to show your user base that you're utilizing best practices.
+Use plain language and group updates logically, or write one changelog entry per update.
+Always highlight how product changes impact the user.
+If you're writing for a technical audience, you might include additional engineering or security details to show your user base that you're utilizing best practices.
+If you're writing for non-technical users, strip the jargon and lead with outcomes.

 How do you create a changelog?